cmextension/hugo-cmgiftcard-docs/content/default-page/_index.md

 Default page (or Home page) is the first page customers access to select the type of gift card to send - electronic gift card or traditional physical gift card.

-To create a menu item for this page, you select the menu where you want to create this menu item in the left navigation.
+To create a menu item for this page, you select the menu where you want to create this menu item in the left menu.
 Click the `New` button on the toolbar to create a new menu item.

 ![](/images/default_01.jpg)